-Key collaborators during the year include Prof Björn Hellman at the Dept of Pharmaceutical Biosciences, UU, on the antimutagenic effects of medicinal plants; Prof Dan I Andersson at the Dept of Medical Biochemistry and Microbiology, UU, on the antimicrobial effects of cyclotides.
-We have continued the collaboration with Prof Per-Johan Jakobsson at Karolinska Institutet, about peptides relevant in rheumatoid arthritis.
+We collaborate with Prof Per-Johan Jakobsson at Karolinska Institutet, about peptides relevant in rheumatoid arthritis.
+Key collaborators include Prof Björn Hellman at the Dept of Pharmaceutical Biosciences, UU, on the antimutagenic effects of medicinal plants; Prof Dan I Andersson at the Dept of Medical Biochemistry and Microbiology, UU, on the antimicrobial effects of cyclotides.

-The long standing interest of the chemistry in the marine environment has continued, and the strong research tradition on sponges is continued within the Bluegenics FP7 project, lead att UU by Prof Lars Bohlin.
-Dr Paco Cardenas has substantially reinforced our research in that field.
-Moreover, we collaborate with Dr Håkan Andersson at Linnéuniversitetet, Dr Malin Strand at Göteborgs University, and Dr Per Andren, UU, on marine toxins.
+The long standing interest of the chemistry in the marine environment has continued, and the strong research tradition on sponges is continued within the Bluegenics FP7 project, lead at UU by Prof Lars Bohlin.
+Dr Paco Cardenas worked in the Bluegenics project during the spring, to then formally moving to the Linnéuniversity to work on nemerteans.
+Nemerteans appear as a novel source of peptide toxins, and the project, has developed substantially.
+We have now identified the molecular targets of a new family of toxins.
+Key collaborators are Dr Håkan Andersson at Linnéuniversitetet, Dr Malin Strand at Swedish University of Agricultural sciences, and Prof Jan Tytgat, KU Leuven.